 If you are anything like the rest of us, you will dish self-neglect out to yourself on a regular basis.
 And usually, it goes unnoticed.
-Swept under the rug, you’ve just vacuumed or down into the waste disposal with the vegetable lasagne that you made and that the kids didn’t eat.
+Swept under the rug that you’ve just vacuumed or down into the waste disposal with the vegetable lasagne that you’ve just made (and that the kids didn’t eat).

 But be warned.
 Ignore self-love for too long and you will start to hear a little voice.
 It will whisper: What about you?
 Who’s asking if you’re alright?
 Who’s setting your timetable for the day?
 Who’s asking if you want belly pork or salmon for dinner?
 Who’s taking you out for a walk?
 Who’s making sure you’ve had enough fibre?
 Who’s arranging a riding lesson for you so that you feel as though you’ve had enough fresh air?